 When ushers arrive early, where should they go?

-The Notre Dame game is typically being played inside the Browning Cinema, and ushers are invited to watch until the briefing begins.
+The Notre Dame game is on the big screen inside the Browning Cinema and ushers are invited to watch until the briefing begins.

 What is my role during mass?

 Ushers will perform their usual roles of greeting and seating patrons.
 The seats aren’t assigned, just like at a regular mass, so please ask patrons to fill in as we anticipate a large crowd.

 Then during the mass, ushers will continue to help patrons find seats and assist with the offertory baskets.
 Each usher will be assigned a location and specific rows to pass along the baskets.
 You will given these assignments during the briefing.
 Following the collection, each usher with a basket will bring it back to the usher locker room and place the monies in a container that will be collected by NDSP immediately following offertory.